northeastern-rc/rc-public-documentation/docs/source/welcome/index.md

 introtocluster
 casestudiesandtestimonials
 ```
 Research Computing at our institution is committed to supporting cutting-edge research and innovation.
-This section provides an overview of the services, resources, and guidance available to help you take full advantage of our High-Performance Computing (HPC) environment and Slurm workload manager.
+This section overviews the services, resources, and guidance available to help you take full advantage of our High-Performance Computing (HPC) environment and Slurm workload manager.

 ::::{grid} 3